leveille/kache/README.md

 ### Timeout Override order

-Cache timeouts are listed here, in the order of preference:
+Cache timeouts are listed here, in the order of precedence:

 1. set
 2. Kache Constructor
 3. KacheConfig.Timeouts
-4. defaultTimeout
+4. KacheConfig.defaultTimeout

 For example, the following cache bucket will have an expiration time of 4 seconds: